Best Practices for Organizational Agility

 Role Flexibility

 Individuals are employed to perform particular positions in conventional companies, expecting to advance vertically to more senior versions of those roles as they gain experience.
-Individuals are unable to explore positions and teams depending on their development objectives under this sort of structure; if they do not love their work or group and do not perceive prospects for progress, they depart in pursuit of a role better suited to them in another firm.
-Agile businesses operate as an open talent marketplace, with clear and available jobs, tasks, and projects.
+Individuals cannot explore positions and teams depending on their development objectives under this sort of structure; if they do not love their work or group and do not perceive prospects for progress, they depart in pursuit of a role better suited to them in another firm.
+Agile businesses operate as an open talent marketplace with clear and available jobs, tasks, and projects.
 Workers are encouraged to move vertically and horizontally based on the knowledge, skills, and networks they wish to develop.

 Developing a culture of self-development